casadomusdev/ms-365-mcp-server/USER_IMPERSONATE.md

 **Symptom:** Only personal mailbox found

 **Causes:**
-1. User has no actual delegate access
+1. User has no calendar delegation to shared mailboxes
+2. User has SendAs-only permissions (not detectable via Graph API)
+3. User has Full Access without calendar delegation (rare)
-2. Missing Graph API permissions
+4. Missing Graph API permissions
-3. Discovery strategies timing out
+5. Discovery timing out

-**Solution:**
+**Solutions:**

+**1. Verify the user actually has calendar delegation:**
+- In Exchange Admin Center or PowerShell, check if the user has calendar permissions on shared mailboxes
+- Calendar delegation is typically granted along with full mailbox access, but not always

-First, verify all required Graph API permissions are granted in Azure AD:
+**2. Verify Graph API permissions are granted in Azure AD:**

 **Required Application Permissions (Client Credentials Mode):**
-- `Mail.Read` - Read mail in all mailboxes (Strategy 4: access verification)
-- `Calendars.Read` - Read calendars (Strategy 1: calendar delegation check)
+- `Calendars.Read` - Read calendars in all mailboxes (for calendar delegation detection)
-- `MailboxSettings.Read` - Read mailbox settings (Strategy 3: SendAs permissions)
-- `User.Read.All` - Read all users (Strategy 2: shared mailbox detection, user validation)
+- `User.Read.All` - Read all users (for shared mailbox enumeration and user validation)

+**Optional but Recommended:**
+- `Mail.Read` - Allows testing actual mailbox access
+- `MailboxSettings.Read` - Allows reading mailbox metadata

-These permissions are all marked as **required** in SERVER_SETUP.md.
-Without them, discovery strategies will fail silently and fewer mailboxes will be discovered.
+These permissions are marked as **required** in SERVER_SETUP.md.
+The core discovery functionality requires `Calendars.Read` and `User.Read.All` at minimum.

 Then enable debug logging to see which strategies are working: